 Check out these local businesses and organizations showing community love for children with autism spectrum disorder.

 April is Autism Awareness month.
 These local organizations and businesses are a few supporting families with children with autism spectrum disorder through sensory-friendly family fun and helping to raise autism awareness.

-On April 25, various restaurants across Mecklenburg County donate a portion of the day’s proceeds to the Autism Society of North Carolina’s Mecklenburg County chapter.
-Check the website for more information and a list of participating restaurants. autismawarefare.org.
+On April 24, various restaurants across Mecklenburg County donate a portion of the day’s proceeds to the Autism Society of North Carolina’s Mecklenburg County chapter.
+Check the Autism Aware Fare website for more information and a list of participating restaurants.